LeanderKafemann/buttonpad/README.md

 ## Examples

-See the `examples/` folder for small apps built with ButtonPad: games, utilities, and demos of merged controls and dynamic updates.
+See the `examples/` folder for small apps built with ButtonPad: games (Connect Four, Simon, Lights Out, Tic Tac Toe, 2048, etc.), utilities, and demos of merged controls, menus, status bars, hover callbacks, and hotkeys.

+There is also a `launcher.py` script that presents a ButtonPad-based menu to run the included examples.